 I know it’s a little early to be talking about gift wrap ideas but I wanted to share this post with you before you guys start buying your gift wrap supplies for the holidays.
-Today, I’m excited to be partnering with Scotch Brand to share a few gift wrap tricks and to see if I can entice any of you creative chicas out there into entering the 2013 Scotch Brand Most Gifted Wrapper Contest held on December 6, in New York City.
+Today, I’m excited to be partnering with Scotch Brand to share a few creative gift wrap ideas.

 Using White Gift Wrap Paper